jcapellman/Jack-Sazerak/README.md

 # Jack Sazerak
-Top down shooter throwback to the early 90s utilizing the MonoGame framework.
+Top down shooter throwback to the early 90s utilizing the MonoGame framework and C#.